mancontr/js.conf.d/README.md

 const config = configd.load(['/etc/my-config', '~/.my-config', './config'])
 ```

-By default, the files will be loaded on filename order (as defined by sort()), and the contents will be merged using Object.assign.
+By default, the files will be loaded on filename order (as defined by `sort()`), and the contents will be merged using `Object.assign`.